northbright/createzip/example/README.md

-# createzip

-Package createzip is a helper to create local zip or downloadable zip for HTTP server then add files into the zip file.
+# Example to Create Downloadable Zip for HTTP Server

 #### Example to Create the Zip for HTTP Server

-You may find the [example](./example/main.go) in [./example/main.go](./example/main.go)

     func hello(w http.ResponseWriter, r *http.Request) {
         // Create zip file for HTTP server